Wholesale Electricity Market

 Will WEM prices continue to be supported?

-In August 2023 AEMO, which is responsible for managing the electricity and gas systems and markets across Australia, released its annual Electricity Statement of Opportunities (ESOO or Report).
+In June 2024 AEMO, which is responsible for managing the electricity and gas systems and markets across Australia, released its annual Electricity Statement of Opportunities (ESOO or Report).

 This Report plays an important role in the Reserve Capacity Mechanism process on the WEM as it includes the 10-year Long Term Projected Assessment of System Adequacy for the SWIS.
 The primary purpose of the Report is to identify the investment in capacity from generation, storage, and demand side management needed to ensure a secure and reliable electricity supply for the SWIS over the coming decade.

 Large-Scale Generation Certificates – renewable energy producers in Australia with accredited power plants may create LGCs.
 This is effectively a government backed carbon credit.
 One LGC can be created per MWh of eligible electricity generated.
-The price of an LGC is currently around A$55 per unit and ranged between A$40 and A$68 over the past 12 months.
+The price of an LGC is currently around A$45 per unit and ranged between A$40 and A$68 over the past 12 months.